-- 1. Founding Diplomates - a.
+- Recognition as a Founding Diplomate. - a.
 Members of the Interim Executive Committee with proper credentials as evaluated by the College Organising Committee of EVECCS and appointed by EBVS. - b.
 De Facto Specialists (appointed in the first 5 years) with proper credentials as appointed by the Members of the Interim Executive Committee. - 2.
-Standard Residency training Programme with submission and acceptance of credentials and successful completion of the Certifying Examination. - 3.
-Alternate Residency Training Programme with submission and acceptance of credentials and successful completion of the Certifying Examination. - 4.
-Diplomates of non-EBVS accredited Colleges with appropriate credentials (Section 2.3).
+Diplomates of non-EBVS accredited Colleges with appropriate credentials (Section 2.42). - 3.
+Standard Residency training Programme with submission and acceptance of credentials and successful completion of the Certifying Examination. - 4.
+Alternate Residency Training Programme with submission and acceptance of credentials and successful completion of the Certifying Examination. - 5.
+An "Internationally Recognised" veterinarian who has provided satisfactory evidence to be equivalent to, or exceed, the standard of a candidate that has been approved to sit the ECVECC's examination after undergoing an approved Residency, and successfully completed the Certifying Examination (Section 4.3).